zamith/github-nice-guy/README.md

 # Github Nice Guy

-Let's face it, open pull requests are forgotten.
-It can happen for a multitude of reasons ranging from losing interest in the project to a comment that was never answered.
+Let's face it, open pull requests are often forgotten.
+It can happen for a multitude of reasons, ranging from losing interest in the project, to a comment that was never answered.

-Github Nice Guy is a small script that fetches the open pull requests for a given user (or organization) and sends a weekly friendly reminder with links to them to whoever you think should know about it.
+Github Nice Guy is a small Ruby script that fetches the open pull requests for a given user (or organization) and sends a weekly friendly reminder with links to them to whoever you think should know about it.

 This is how it looks: